ElsevierSoftwareX/SOFTX_2020_75/docs/misc/team.rst

 Team
 ************************

-The best team ever ...
+This is DIETER's core team at DIW Berlin:

 Current Developers
 ========================